Canada: Mass grave of Indigenous children discovered | DW | 29.05.2021

 British Columbia Premier John Horgan said he was "horrified and heartbroken" to learn of the discovery, calling it a tragedy of "unimaginable proportions" that highlights the violence and consequences of the residential school system.

-The First Nations Health Authority called the discovery of the children's remains "extremely painful" and said in a web posting that it "will have a significant impact on the Tk'emlups community and in the communities served by this residential school."
+The First Nations Health Authority called the discovery of the children's remains "extremely painful" and said in a post online that it "will have a significant impact on the Tk'emlups community and in the communities served by this residential school."

 The authority's CEO, Richard Jock, said the discovery "illustrates the damaging and lasting impacts that the residential school system continues to have on First Nations people, their families and communities."